asadi-ali/homepage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-My name is Ali Asadi and I am a BSc student at Sharif University of Technology.
+My name is Ali Asadi and I am a B.Sc. student at Sharif University of Technology.
 My interest is theoretical computer science.
-More specifically, I am interested in algorithmic game theory and verification.
-You can find my resume [here]()
+You can find my resume [here](/files/cv.pdf).